ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/unified-sync-and-storage-overview/index.md

 That doesn’t mean every native model has to roll out its own storage.
-Sync team will provide a generic levelDB based storage that should satisfy requirements for most simple model types that want to leverage the simple “syncable storage” API.
+Sync team will provide a generic levelDB based storage that should satisfy requirements for most simple data types that want to leverage the simple “syncable storage” API.

 More complex data types can roll their own sync metadata storage implementation